 From a boy on his daddy’s farm to a Christian singer/songwriter, Trevor shares his love for God through his down-to-earth “new country” sound and inspiring lyrics.
 Stressing that his ministry is non-denominational, and not limited to Christian venues only, he also plays at fairs, festivals, schools and prisons.
-Many who would never darken a church door identify with Trevor’s music and lyrics.
-His soft voice and gentle manner complement his message of hope and encouragement.
+Many who would never darken a church door soon identify with Trevor’s music and lyrics.
+His soft voice an gentle manner complement his message of hope and encouragement.

-Trevor has done well over 1,800 concerts in his 17 years of full time ministry.
+Trevor has done well over 2,000 concerts in his 19 years of full time ministry.
 Previously to that there were several years of part time ministry; which included singing on street corners.
 God; in His own unique way, has placed Trevor on many stages.
 Feeling undeserving of such opportunities he has shared his message with many people of influence; including the Prime Minister of Canada.
 Trevor has also sang in the United States at David Wilkerson’s Times Square Church in New York City twice.

-After picking up the guitar in 1990, Trevor went on to release 19 albums and 3 DVD’s; which have received airplay in Canada, and some in the United States, Europe ad other parts of the world.
+After picking up the guitar in 1990, Trevor went on to release 21 albums and 3 DVD’s; which have received airplay in Canada, and some in the United States, Europe ad other parts of the world.
 He has written and recorded over 200 songs to date.

 “There are many things in life that are uncertain”, he states.
 “I grew up thinking that God was one of them.”
 Trevor admits openly that he was searching for some meaning in life.
 He didn’t like the angry young man that he was and felt that his life had no direction.
 During this time of crisis, Trevor says that he met a ‘genuine, simple kinda’ preacher” in a little church who introduced him to Jesus Christ; the only One that could give him peace and direction.

 Presently living in Tuxford Saskatchewan with his wife Jennifer, Trevor takes time to reflect.
 “I now know that true happiness comes from knowing God and trusting in His plan for my life and family.
 I intend to sing songs for Him and Him alone; that I might bring the message of the Gospel to so many who are searching for Truth and stability in this old world.”

-Therefore said He unto His disciples,
+Therefore said He unto His disciples

 the harvest is plenteous but the labourers are few.

 From my heart to yours...

 several times over the last year and were moved by the message.